I-2-6-34.Examination of Proposed Exhibits on Date of Hearing

-Last Update: 9/2/05 (Transmittal I-2-64)
+Last Update: 5/1/17 (Transmittal I-2-199)

-If the claimant or the representative has not examined the administrative record that constitutes or will constitute the evidence of record for decision, including the proposed exhibits, the ALJ or HO staff must give them the opportunity to examine the material before the hearing.
-(See I-2-1-35, Examination of Proposed Exhibits and Other Claim File Material.)
-If the claimant or the representative has objections or comments regarding a proposed exhibit, wants additional material from the administrative record included as evidence, or has other evidence to submit, the HO staff will inform the ALJ before the hearing begins.
+If the claimant or representative has objections or comments regarding a proposed exhibit, wants additional material from the administrative record exhibited as evidence, or has other evidence to submit, the HO staff will inform the ALJ before the hearing begins.
 The ALJ will receive the objections, comments, or additional evidence on the record at the beginning of the hearing.
-The ALJ will rule on any objections to the proposed exhibits at the beginning of the hearing by rendering an order after the hearing or by addressing the objection in the decision.
+For instructions about admitting evidence into the record, see HALLEX I-2-6-58 and I-2-6-59.
+For situations where the claimant is appearing by video teleconferencing and submits evidence at the hearing, see HALLEX I-2-6-15 A.3.